 1. Choose hostels carefully.

-Hostels are a great way to tackle housing while traveling because they are inexpensive and you have the opportunity to meet some neat people.
+Hostels are a great way to tackle housing while traveling alone because they are inexpensive and you have the opportunity to meet some neat people.
 When choosing a hostel keep in mind the location.
 How close is it to where you want to go?
 How easy is it to travel to and from there?
 What’s the neighborhood like?
 While in London I stayed at the Astor Victoria Hostel.
 It was in a nice residential neighborhood with several grocery stores in the area so I could buy food to make my own meals.
 The biggest plus for me was that it was within walking distance of Buckingham Palace (as well as other touristy sites) and the Victoria station!
 The first full day I was there, I walked everywhere.
 There was so much to see within walking distance!
 The next two days I then took advantage of the subway at Victoria station so I could visit the sites that were further away.

 2. Use maps.